Goal-Driven Query Answering over First- and Second-Order Dependencies with Equality: Evaluation

 Figures~\ref{fig:so:results:1} and~\ref{fig:so:results:2} show the results of our experiments on second-order scenarios.
-Since the numbers of rules are independent from the sizes of the base instances, we show the numbers of rules just once.
+Since the numbers of rules are independent of the sizes of the base instances, we show the numbers of rules just once.
 Table~\ref{tab:so:results} summarises the distribution of our results.

 Our results on second-order dependencies are broadly in agreement with the results on first-order dependencies.
 Specifically, our techniques seem to be effective in that they allow most queries to be answered orders of magnitude faster than by computing the chase.
-The difference between magic sets and relevance is less pronounced than in our first-order experiments: across the board, \matrun is slower than \magicrun, which is in turn is considerably slower than \relevancerun.
+The difference between magic sets and relevance is less pronounced than in our first-order experiments: across the board, \matrun is slower than \magicrun, which is in turn considerably slower than \relevancerun.
 Moreover, the difference between \relevancerun and \allrun is negligible; thus, while the magic sets do not considerably improve performance, they do not hurt it either.
-This leads us to conclude that our techniques indeed achieve our objective of efficient goal-driven query answering.

-Table~\ref{tab:so:results} shows that the ratios of the numbers of total and useful facts are very high, often exceeding a factor of ten; unlike on first-order scenarios, this is already the case for \matrun.
-Our investigation revealed that the facts involving the $\fnpred{f}$ predicates produced by $\D$-restricted function reflexivity axioms are the main contributor.
-In particular, as per Definition~\ref{def:defun}, each axiom of the form \eqref{eq:Dfnref} gives rise to a rule of the form \eqref{eq:defun:Dfnref}; furthermore, desingularisation transforms the latter axioms into the form
+This behaviour is explained to some extent by the very high ratios of the numbers of total and useful facts: as shown in Table~\ref{tab:so:results}, these often exceed a factor of ten, and already \matrun incurs considerable overheads (unlike on first-order scenarios).
+We confirmed that this is mainly due to the facts involving the $\fnpred{f}$ predicates produced by $\D$-restricted function reflexivity axioms.
+In particular, as per Definition~\ref{def:defun}, each axiom of the form \eqref{eq:Dfnref} introduces a rule of the form \eqref{eq:defun:Dfnref}, which is transformed by desingularisation into

+In other words, these axioms generate the value of $f$ on all values of ${x_1, \dots, x_n}$ that have been identified as relevant (i.e., they occur in facts with the $\D$ predicate, which is the case whenever they occur in relational facts).
+This is a considerable source of overhead, particularly when the relevant terms are deep.
+The most effective way to reduce this overhead seems to be to remove function symbols altogether, which explains why performance improvements of \relevancerun are much more substantial than of \magicrun or \allrun.